 Top 10 Highly Recommended Fenugreek Substitutes

-There are more than 10 herbs that can be used as fenugreek alternatives, but today I want to show you the 10 most recommended substitutes for fenugreek from my experiences so that you can replace fenugreek in a recipe when it’s not available.
+There are more than 10 herbs that can be used as alternatives for this fruit/veggie starting with “F”.
+But today I want to show you the 10 most recommended substitutes for fenugreek from my experiences so that you can replace fenugreek in a recipe when it’s not available.

 5 Exceptional Alternatives To Fenugreek Seeds